natalieagus/50002/docs/Software/j_assemblersandcompilers.md

 ## [Summary](https://www.youtube.com/watch?v=Hhq3RhZcngQ&t=2557s)
 [You may want to watch the post lecture videos here:](https://youtu.be/ppYTQsHXVZU)

+This chapter covers the fundamentals of how high-level code is translated into machine code that a computer can execute.
+The key points include:

+1. **Symbolic Language and UASM**: UASM (Universal Assembler) is used for representing strings of bits in instructions.
+It allows for defining variables and instructions in a human-readable format that can be easily converted into binary.

+2. **Symbols and Labels**: These are used in UASM to define constants and memory addresses.
+Symbols simplify the code by allowing the use of names instead of numeric addresses or values.

+3. **Macroinstructions**: The notes explain how macroinstructions simplify assembly language programming by allowing more complex operations to be performed with simpler commands.
+These macros help abstract the underlying complexity of machine instructions.

+4. **Compilers and Interpreters**: The notes distinguish between compilers and interpreters, explaining that compilers analyze and translate the entire source code into executable machine code, which tends to make debugging harder but execution faster.
+Interpreters, on the other hand, translate and execute code on the fly, which simplifies debugging.

+5. **Compiling Expressions**: The process involves converting operations in high-level languages into their equivalent assembly language instructions, focusing on variable memory locations, ALU operations, and control flow constructs like conditionals and loops.

+These concepts are crucial for understanding how software is developed and executed on hardware, providing a practical framework for students to understand the integration of software and hardware through the compilation process.

-There are a lot of ways to **translate** higher level language into a lower level language (various optimisations and code rearrangement done, etc).
+Note that there are a lot of ways to **translate** higher level language into a lower level language (various optimisations and code rearrangement done, etc).
 The examples given above are not necessarily the *most optimised* way but it's probably the most straightforward (easiest) way to hand-compile a higher-langauge expression.

 We should ask ourselves:
 * Is it possible to reduce the number of instructions?